 Data Storage and Security

-All Personal Data held by the Association must be stored securely, whether electronically or in paper format.
+All Personal Data held by the Association must be stored securely, whether electronically or in hard copy format.

 If Personal Data is stored on paper it should be kept in a secure place where unauthorised personnel cannot access it.
-Employees should make sure that no Personal Data is left where unauthorised personnel can access it.
-When the Personal Data is no longer required it must be disposed of by the employee so as to ensure its destruction.
-If the Personal Data requires to be retained on a physical file then the employee should ensure that it is affixed to the file which is then stored in accordance with the Associations storage provisions.
+Employees should ensure that no Personal Data is left in a place where unauthorised personnel can access it.
+When the Personal Data is no longer required it must be disposed of by the employee so as to ensure its secure destruction.
+If the Personal Data requires to be retained on a physical file then the employee should ensure that it is affixed to the file which is then stored in accordance with the Association’s storage provisions.

 Personal Data stored electronically must also be protected from unauthorised use and access.
-Personal Data should be password protected when being sent internally or externally to the Associations data processors or those with whom the Association has entered in to a Data Sharing Agreement.
-If Personal data is stored on removable media (CD, DVD, USB memory stick) then that removable media must be stored securely at all times when not being used.
+Personal Data should be password protected when being sent internally or externally to the Association’s data processors or those with whom the Association has entered in to a Data Sharing Agreement.
+If Personal Data is stored on removable media (CD, DVD, USB memory stick) then that removable media must be encrypted and stored securely at all times when not being used.
 Personal Data should not be saved directly to mobile devices and should be stored on designated drivers and servers.

 A data breach can occur at any point when handling Personal Data and the Association has reporting duties in the event of a data breach or potential breach occurring.
 Breaches which pose a risk to the rights and freedoms of the data subjects who are subject of the breach require to be reported externally in accordance with Clause 7.3 hereof.

 The Association takes the security of data very seriously and in the unlikely event of a breach will take the following steps: